LetMeCode01/We-got-a-Space-Problem/README.md

 - Collect food tokens in each zone (you must collect your designated food per zone).
 - Avoid bombs; if you are aligned with a bomb (same row or column in the same zone) you take a hit.
 - Ypu can also take a hit by bombs detonated by another player!
 You cannot leave the zone until the bomb explodes.
-- Traps can temporarily block movement; wait until you are released.
+- Traps can temporarily block movement; release yourself by shadowing the LDR.
 - The LCD shows current zone, remaining objectives, and hit count.
 - When the game ends, the winner’s score may be saved to the leaderboard.